inria-emeraude/jimlac25/web/docs/register.md

 ## Register to LAC-25

-You can register to LAC-25 using this portal: <https://gramebime.mapado.com/en/event/513150-lac-linux-audio-conference-2025> (**registration must be carried out by June 1, 2025!**).
+You can register to LAC-25 using this portal: <https://gramebime.mapado.com/en/event/513150-lac-linux-audio-conference-2025> (the "lunches" and "banquet" options are not available since June 1st, 2025).

 LAC-25 is free but **you must register** to attend the conference!
 During the registration process, you might choose to take one of the 2 following paid options which are food related: